Power Minimization in Pinching-Antenna Systems under Probabilistic LoS Blockage: Introduction

 To fill the above gap, we study the power minimization under probabilistic LoS blockage in a PA system, where multiple PAs jointly serve multiple users in the TDMA mode.
-We formulate a joint AP and BF optimization problem that minimizes the transmit power subject to per-user average SNR requirements and PA position constraints.
-For this problem, we devise efficient first-order algorithms to achieve high-quality solutions.
+We formulate a joint AP and BF optimization problem that minimizes the transmit power subject to per-user average SNR requirements and PA position constraints. {Unlike existing works that mainly focus on communication-rate maximization (e.g. \cite{xu2025pinching}), the considered design is to satisfy user-specific communication rate requirements with minimum transmit power under stochastic blockage.} For this problem, we devise efficient first-order algorithms to achieve high-quality solutions.
 The main contributions are summarized as follows:

-\begin{enumerate}[1)] \item We first formulate a joint AP-BF optimization problem to minimize the transmit power in a multi-PA multi-user system under the probabilistic LoS blockage channels.
-Unlike existing works assuming deterministic LoS, our model explicitly incorporates stochastic blockage effects.

-\item For the single-PA scenario, by exploiting the tightness of the SNR constraints, we simplify the original problem into an AP problem and rigorously prove that its objective is convex, ensuring that the global optimum can be efficiently attained via projected gradient descent (PGD).
+{ \begin{enumerate}[1)] \item We first formulate a joint AP-BF optimization problem to minimize the transmit power in a multi-PA multi-user system under probabilistic LoS blockage channels, explicitly capturing stochastic effects overlooked in prior deterministic LoS models.
+For the single-PA scenario, by exploiting the tightness of constraints, we simplify the original problem into an AP problem and rigorously prove that its convexity, ensuring that the global optimum can be efficiently attained via projected gradient descent (PGD).

-\item For the general multi-PA scenario, we derive the optimal beamformers in closed-form as functions of the PA positions, achieving a simplified positioning problem with substantially fewer variables.
-To handle the resulting nonconvex problem, we develop an efficient algorithm by leveraging the limited-memory Broyden-Fletcher-Goldfarb-Shanno (L-BFGS) technique \cite{LBFGS_liu1989}.
-Simulation results show that our proposed approach achieves significant power savings compared with the conventional fixed-antenna systems.
+\item For the general multi-PA scenario, we derive optimal beamformers in closed-form as functions of PA positions, achieving a simplified AP problem with far fewer variables.
+With the derived beamformers, the impact of link correlation is analyzed theoretically.
+By leveraging the limited-memory Broyden-Fletcher-Goldfarb-Shanno (L-BFGS) technique \cite{LBFGS_liu1989}, we develop an efficient algorithm for the resulting nonconvex AP problem.
+Simulation shows that our proposed approach attains significant power savings over conventional fixed-antenna systems.

-\end{enumerate}
+\end{enumerate} }